-NY appeals court judge found dead on Hudson River shore
+1st black woman on state’s highest court found dead by river

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-“Through her writings, her wisdom, and her unshakable moral compass, she was a force for good whose legacy will be felt for years to come,” Cuomo said.
+“As the first African-American woman to be appointed to the state’s Court of Appeals, she was a pioneer,” Cuomo said.
+“Through her writings, her wisdom and her unshakable moral compass, she was a force for good whose legacy will be felt for years to come.”

-Abdus-Salaam graduated from Barnard College and received her law degree from Columbia School of Law.
-She starting her career as a staff attorney for East Brooklyn Legal Services and served as a judge in Manhattan Supreme Court.
+Abdus-Salaam, who was 65 years old, graduated from Barnard College and received her law degree from Columbia Law School.
+She started her career as a staff attorney for East Brooklyn Legal Services and served as a judge in Manhattan state Supreme Court for 14 years, according to the state Office of Court Administration’s website.

+The president of the New York State Bar Association, Claire P. Gutekunst, said Abdus-Salaam grew up poor in a family of seven children in Washington, D.C., and “rose to become one of the seven judges in New York’s highest court, where her intellect, judicial temperament and wisdom earned her wide respect.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.